How To Help Us

 Special Events Volunteer Opportunities

-If you can offer help with a special fundraising event, please contact Chris Larkin, Fundraising Director at (619) 515-2306 or firstname.lastname@example.org.
+If you can offer help with a special fundraising event, please contact Anthony White, Director of Community & Government Relations at firstname.lastname@example.org or (619) 515-2370.

 Program Clinic Volunteer Opportunities

 We offer a limited number of volunteer opportunities within our programs and clinics.
 To find open volunteer positions, click here, then type “Volunteer” in the keyword search box and click the “Search” button.
-If you have additional questions, please contact Jasmine Mananquil at email@example.com or visit our Volunteer With Us page.
+If you have additional questions, please contact Renee Gillenwater at email@example.com or visit our Volunteer With Us page.